Cigaras/IPTV.bundle/README.md

 5. Launch any of [Plex Apps][GetPlex] (that is connected to the server, obviously) and you should see a new category in Your media library called Video Channels or similar, read below for [compatibility and limitations][4].

 ### Playlist structure ###
 Sample playlist is located in *IPTV.bundle\Content\Resources\playlist.m3u*, you can specify other filename in preferences.
 Online playlist is also supported, You just need to specify a direct link to it, with http part included (like *http://cigaras.tk/test.m3u*).
+Playlist should be encoded in **[UTF-8](http://en.wikipedia.org/wiki/UTF-8) without [BOM](http://en.wikipedia.org/wiki/Byte_order_mark)**, I recomend using [Notepad++](http://notepad-plus-plus.org/) to check and convert if needed.

 Playlist supports additional attributes that can be optionally defined inline after #EXTINF:0 and before the name of the media (see included sample playlist for an example):
 * **group-title** - category name;